andrii2706/rbc-dog-and-cat/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## To get data from  backend you need to download json server and add file witch I left in  folder fake date
+To start server you need to set this command: json-server testinfo.js --port 4000
+!!!
+Before using this command you need to copy file into core of project your file must be on the level with db.json file.